NokaFur/Sally-Achievements_Speedrun/README.md

 # Sally Achievements Speedrun
 ###### By NokaFur

-This mod was created to help with Atlyss's achievements, especially those that are time-consuming due to RNG.
+This mod was created to help with Atlyss achievements, especially those that are time consuming due to RNG.

 The mod will add 4 quests that can be obtained from Sally.